This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-I have come to understand that a daily meditation and mindfulness practice not only helps me stay in this calm state, but also helps me bounce back from challenges and so maintain this calm and joyful state of being.
+I have come to understand that daily meditation and mindfulness practise not only helps me stay in this calm state but also helps me bounce back from challenges and so maintain this calm and joyful state of being.
 In short, meditation has helped me become incredibly resilient.
 I am forever grateful for these tools.

 What is meditation?

-Meditation is a skill and so it can be learned and practiced and improved.
-Meditation is about becoming more self aware and slowing down by observing and identifying your thoughts and feelings as well as your sensations in your body, without judgement and only with patience, kindness and love for yourself.
+Meditation is a skill and so it can be learned and practised and improved.
+Meditation is about becoming more self-aware and slowing down by observing and identifying your thoughts and feelings as well as your sensations in your body, without judgement and only with patience, kindness and love for yourself.

 Mindfulness is often associated with meditation and is about encouraging the ability to be in the here and now and fully experience the present time.